Villiger 39 St Josephs University

 I'm most familiar with LARP: Check out my policy paradigm for that.

 K: I like Ks.
-I don't know much K lit so avoid reading something like psychoanalysis, but everything else is fine.
 I need to know what the alt actually does and if that is explained well, I will easily vote off the K.

 Tricks: I don't like voting off one line in a speech but I'll still do it.